acl-org/emnlp-2024/_pages/calls/Main Conference Papers.md

 ## Paper Submission Information
-Papers may be submitted to the ARR 2024 June cycle (link to be provided later).
-Papers that have received reviews and a meta-review from ARR (whether from the ARR 2024 June cycle or an earlier ARR cycle) may be committed to EMNLP (link to be provided later).
+Papers may be submitted to the ARR 2024 June cycle (link to be provided later) Papers that have received reviews and a meta-review from ARR (whether from the ARR 2024 June cycle or an earlier ARR cycle) may be committed to EMNLP (link to be provided later).

-## Mandatory Abstract Submission
-Starting with the April cycle, ARR will now require abstract submissions one week before the full paper deadline.
-EMNLP will follow this process.
-This extra step will help the ARR team to get a head start on all the tasks needed prior to paper reviewer matching, including new reviewer expertise, max reviewing load requests, as well as any other steps needed to secure coverage of reviewing needs for the cycle.
-The paper title, author names, contact details, and abstract must be submitted electronically through the EMNLP 2024 paper submission site by the abstract submission deadline (June 7).
-It will be possible to make minor edits to the title and abstract until the full paper submission deadline, but you cannot change subject areas or author list, although author order can be changed.

 ## Mandatory Reviewing Workload
-As our pace of research keeps increasing, we are in need to enforce reviewing commitment for each paper submission.
-During the abstract submission process, authors will be required to specify which co-authors are committing to cover reviewing for at least three papers in this reviewing cycle.
+As our pace of research continues to increase, we need to reinforce the commitment to reviewing  for each paper submission.
+During the final submission process, authors will be required to specify which co-authors are committing to cover reviewing in this reviewing cycle.
 Authors selected to do this must fulfill the following requirements:

 * They must have an updated Open Review profile.
 * They must have published at least three papers in *CL conferences in the last five years.
+* They must commit to review at least three papers

-Due to challenges faced in meeting reviewing needs, papers that do not meet the criteria above by the full paper deadline, may be subject to desk rejection.
-There are of course, exceptional circumstances that we will consider.
+Due to challenges faced in meeting reviewing needs, papers that do not meet the criteria above by the full paper deadline may be subject to desk rejection.
+There are, of course, exceptional circumstances that we will consider.
 For example, one co-author might not meet the minimum three paper requirement, while the other one might already be serving in a different capacity (Area Chair, Senior Area Chair, or similar).
+Another example of an exception is in the case where all authors are new to the *CL community and therefore cannot fulfill number 2 above.
 But in most cases, papers have many authors that can fulfill the reviewing workload requirement.
-We ask authors to help by providing this information at submission time.
+We ask authors to help by providing this information by the final submission deadline.

 ## Submission Topics
 EMNLP 2024 aims to have a broad technical program.
 Relevant topics for the conference include, but are not limited to, the following areas: